Garden Ridge, Texas

 Garden Ridge is a city in Comal County, Texas, United States, incorporated in 1972.
 The population was 4,186 at the 2020 census, up from 3,259 at the 2010 census.
+Garden Ridge is part of the Texas German belt region, and area settled by German emigrants in the mid 1800s.
+Many residents of Garden Ridge are ancestors of these German emigrants.
 It is part of the San Antonio metropolitan statistical rea.